Home > Construction

 Dillingham Utilities Relocation:

-- Work began in December 2022.
-Completion is expected in early 2026.
+- Work began in December 2022; expected completion in mid-2026.

 - Construction Notice Flyer

-City Center Guideway and Stations Design-Build Contract:
+City Center Guideway and Stations (CCGS) Design-Build Contract:

 Join Business and Community Meetings to learn more about the utility relocation projects.
 Visit our webpage for the latest information.